 It may be difficult to start a restaurant, but it is no more difficult than starting any other business venture.
 There are many myths online about how difficult the restaurant industry can be, with many accepted but invalid statistics.
 This is simply not the case, and the statistics show a lower failure rate in the restaurant sector as compared to other businesses.
 A very careful and meticulous study on 81,000 full-service restaurants from 1992-2011 using official data found that the failure rate of restaurants in their first year was 17%.
 The idea that 90% of restaurants fail in their first year is no more than a myth.

 The data also shows that the rate of failure is actually on the decline, and more or less consistent across all industries.
 What is true is that banks seem to be averse to restaurant startup funding, and that capital is essential to the success of any business venture.
 While every step in starting and maintaining a business is crucial, you will need the right levels of finance to perform the other functions effectively, from staffing to food quality.
-Below are some of the distinct types of restaurant loans on offer if you are starting a restaurant or need to secure a loan for an existing business.
+Below are some strategies to survive the first 3 years in business so that you don’t fall short of finances.

 Restaurant Industry – Key statistics

 Before embarking on any business venture, you need to understand key fundamentals of the industry itself.
 When reading up on statistics, it is important to only focus on statistics compared to your area.
 For example, even if the USA is overpopulated with high-quality steakhouses, it is only relevant that there is no high-quality steakhouse in your area.
 In other words, you need relevant data, not simply information about the industry.
 There is a significant difference.
 The following are several things to pay attention to when considering opening up or improving a restaurant.